mengsarah/how-to-lean/appendix-lean.md

 text

+whitespace, doesn't matter what kind (see above)

+keywords

+lean might be expecting another argument to a function--remember, the type of whitespacing doesn't matter to Lean

+so some keywords might be unexpected and make Lean go WHAT ARE YOU DOING THIS ISN'T AN ARGUMENT

 if in doubt just put #check 0 after a red squiggly to see if your later problems are fixed

+if in tactic state, commas instead of whitespacing

 ### Comments ###